Shazib-Syed/Tesla-Homepage-Clone/README.md

 ```bash
 git clone https://github.com/Shazib-Syed/Tesla-Homepage-Clone.git
 ```
 ## How to Run the Project
 ```bash
 npm start
 ```

-2. In the terminal, press `Alt + Click` or `copy` the provided URL to open it in your default browser.
+2. In the vs code terminal press `Alt + Click` or `copy` the provided URL to open it in your default browser.

 ## Contributing